nella-paulmanal/data-engineering/databricks/team-collaboration-free-edition.md

 ## 1. Create a GitHub Testing Repository

-For this tutorial, I created a separate GitHub repository so we can demonstrate the collaboration workflow without affecting an actual project repository.
+This time I created a separate GitHub repository so we can demonstrate the collaboration workflow without affecting an actual project repository.

 Example repository: